Safety for Cancer Patients during the Coronavirus Pandemic

 Our enhanced safety measures, guided by the CDC, ASTRO and UF Health, are in place to make it possible for you to receive high-quality radiation oncology care, including proton therapy.

-- All patients and staff members are asked to self-screen for fever, cough, and/or shortness of breath before coming to the building.
+- All patients and staff members are required to self-screen before entering the building.

 Personal Protective Equipment

-- Every patient and caregiver is asked to wear a fabric face covering or mask while in the building.
+- Every patient and caregiver is required to wear a face mask (no cloth) while in the building.
+Masks will be provided, if needed.

 - All staff members wear a mask.